magmax/python-inquirer/docs/usage.md

 ]
 ```

-The value can be a `function`, with the next sign:
+The value can be a `function`, with the following signature:

 ```python
 def get_message(answers): return str()